brianssparetime/darkroom_roller/README.md

 ![Cibachrome drums in 8x10 and 11x14](img/Cibachrome%20drums.jpg)

 This processor is open source, easy to assemble, and easy to use.

-All electronics sit on the top, so the base of the processor can easily be submerged in a tub and used with a sous-vide heater for temperature controlled color processing/developing.
+All electronics sit on the top, so the base of the processor can easily be submerged in a tub and used with an independent sous-vide heater for temperature controlled color processing/developing.

+A stepper motor and rollerblade wheel drive the drum from above, on a hinged arm.
+Speed is about 60-75 rpm.
+A tilt switch automatically detects drum size (4" or 6"), and adjusts rotation speed to match.
+Different drum sizes and rotation speeds easily configurable in code.

 The entire project can be assembled on a low budget (< $100), and probably a lot less if you have any this stuff lying around.